Alf-caput/git-handbook-ufv/notes.md

     git config --global init.defaultBranch main
     ```

-    To see the current default editor either view `.gitconfig` or use:
+    To see the current default branch either view `.gitconfig` or use:

     ```bash
     git config --global init.defaultBranch